vedranaa/cp_prototype/week1/1_overview.md

 - Show you how programs may be written and executed.
 - Give advice regarding how to learn to program and how to take this course.

+The activities  for this week will not be graded, but they are important for your success in the course.

-Before the next weeks activities, you should also complete the week 2 preparation.
+Remember that before the next weeks activities, you should also complete the week 2 preparation.